 We supply and install a full range of surface mounted tactile paving designed specifically to meet The Department of the Environment, Transport and the Regions Guidance on the Use of Tactile Paving Surfaces.

-The Department for Transport and Building Regulations place requirements on local authorities and duty holders to provide tactile guidance/warning surfaces for visually impaired persons in public areas and access to buildings & transport facilities.
+The Department for Transport and Building Regulations place requirements on local authorities and duty holders to provide tactile guidance/warning surfaces for visually impaired pedestrians.
+These must be installed in public areas where visually impaired persons could meet a hazard, such as:

 Surface mounted tactile paving systems offer significant advantages over traditionally used concrete materials in both longevity and cost of installation.

-With no excavation required, installation of surface mounted tactile paving tiles takes a fraction of the time it would lay concrete pavers and tests have shown the composite tactile paving tiles are significantly harder wearing, up to seven times.
+With no excavation required, installation of surface mounted tactile paving tiles takes a fraction of the time it would take to lay concrete pavers.
+Tests have also shown the composite tactile paving tiles are significantly harder wearing and are up to seven times more durable.

 The full range of tiles is offered in a polyurethane resin/stone composite (incorporating recycled material).
 Blister Platform Edge Off-Street and Corduroy versions are also available in corrosion resistant GRP, incorporating a coating of refined aluminium oxide granules.

-Both types display extreme durability & are slip-resistant.
+Both types display extreme durability and are slip-resistant.